-The following complaints shall not be subject to the district's UCP but shall be referred to the specified agency: (5 CCR 4611)
+The following complaints shall not be subject to the district's UCP but shall be investigated and resolved by the specified agency or through an alternative process:

-- Any complaint alleging child abuse or neglect shall be referred to the County Department of Social Services, Protective Services Division, and the appropriate law enforcement agency. (cf. 5141.4 - Child Abuse Prevention and Reporting) - 2.
-Any complaint alleging health and safety violations by a child development program shall, for licensed facilities, be referred to Department of Social Services and shall, for licensing-exempt facilities, be referred to the appropriate Child Development regional administrator. - 3.
-Any complaint alleging fraud shall be referred to the Legal Audits and Compliance Branch of the California Department of Education.
+- 1. Any complaint alleging child abuse or neglect shall be referred to the County Department of Social Services Protective Services Division or the appropriate law enforcement agency.
+(5 CCR 4611) - 2.
+Any complaint alleging health and safety violations by a child development program shall, for licensed facilities, be referred to Department of Social Services. - 3.
+Any complaint alleging that a student, while in an education program or activity in which the district exercises substantial control over the context and respondent, was subjected to sexual harassment as defined in 34 CFR 106.30 shall be addressed through the federal Title IX complaint procedures adopted pursuant to 34 CFR 106.44-106.45, as specified in AR 5145.71 Title IX Sexual Harassment Complaint Procedures.